-The Commission is responsible for the safety of LNG and non-federal hydropower facilities throughout the entire life cycle of a project: design review, construction and operation.
 The dam safety program applies advances in technology to address the technical challenges presented by the aging national water resources infrastructure to ensure the jurisdictional dams are safe.
 While carrying out this core safety function, the Commission will employ a strategy to enhance the dam safety program.